 - Over-the-counter pain medications like paracetamol or ibuprofen can relieve pain and reduce inflammation.

-- Applying a warm compress to the upper right abdomen can help relax muscles and reduce discomfort.
+- A warm compress to the upper right abdomen can help relax muscles and reduce discomfort.

-- Practicing relaxation techniques, such as deep breathing or meditation, can manage stress and pain.
+- Practising relaxation techniques, such as deep breathing or meditation, can help manage stress and pain.

 - Avoid activities that exacerbate pain, such as heavy lifting or intense exercise.